 Being further out of the city center, and a bit further from the major attractions, rates for accommodation are typically much more affordable here.
 If you are working with a smaller budget but still want to stay on the islands, this is a great neighborhood to consider.

-Best places to stay in Venice in Santa Croce:
+Best places to stay in Venice in Santa Croce first-timers:

-budget ($): AC Hotel Venezia by Marriott Loated close to La Fenice Theatre, Ca’ d’Oro, and Scuola Grande di San Rocco, this 3-star hotel has 24-hour front desk, family rooms, a bar and a garden.
-Unit are come with a flat-screen TV, a kettle, a bidet, a hairdryer and a wardrobe.
+- budget ($): AC Hotel Venezia by Marriott, 3-star hotel, located close to La Fenice Theatre, Ca’ d’Oro, and Scuola Grande di San Rocco.
+The hotel has family rooms.

-Historically, Cannaregio is known for boasting the world’s first Jewish ghetto, the Campo di Ghetto Nuovo.
-Dating back to the early 16th-century, many historic structures can still be visited here, including some of the area’s oldest synagogues and a museum dedicated to the Jewish history of this area of Venice.
+Historically, Cannaregio is known for boasting the world’s first Jewish ghetto, the 16th-century Campo di Ghetto Nuovo.
+You can see many historic structurese, including some of the area’s oldest synagogues and a museum dedicated to the Jewish history of Venice.

-In addition to the original, 16th-century buildings, there are also numerous kosher shops and delis to enjoy.
-If you happen to be in town around the Hanukkah celebrations in December, you should definitely consider visiting Cannaregio to experience the celebrations that take over the area.
+If you happen to be in town around the Hanukkah celebrations in December, you should consider visiting Cannaregio to experience the celebrations that take over the area.

 Cannaregio is also a great place to visit if you enjoy shopping but prefer local stores and vintage boutiques over the big brand names of the city center.
 The Strada Nova shopping street is a particularly popular destination with both locals and visitors.